pdoehle/swc-notes/git.md

 .  ..  .git
 ```

-- If we delete this directory, we will lose the hitory of our project.
+- If we delete this directory, we will lose the history of our project.

 - Check that our project is up to date.